mvaneijgen/ChadSpelling-PopClip/Readme.md

 It sends the folliwng prompt where `${input.text}` is the word you've selected.

 > Spell check: "${input.text}".
-What is the phonetically the most likely spellings?
+What is phonetically the most likely spellings?
 Only include words in the dictionary.
-Please give me three options, only include the answer in the response on one line with spaces in between
+Please give me three options, only include the answer in the response on one line with spaces in between, no punctuation.

 This extention is based on [@pilotmoon ChatGPT.popclipextz](https://www.popclip.app/extensions/x/1g1Pz)